-- Unless otherwise noted, connectors shown on this website have been designed to be installed at the time the framing members are installed.
+- Unless otherwise noted, connectors shown in this catalog have been designed to be installed at the time the framing members are installed.
 Contact Simpson Strong-Tie for retrofit suitability of specific connectors including those manufactured in accordance with the hanger options section of this catalog.

 Hangers provide some joist rotation resistance; however, additional lateral restraint may be required for deep joists.